merlinkv/MegaDuino/README.md

 **01-01-2022 - MegaDuino 4.7**

+In most cases is best to use the MegaDuino with the amplifier OFF.

 * Removed external power jack & led.
 * A 4-row piano switch was added to allow selection of remote and audio cable type (3.5mm jacks).
   - **AUDIO**